-My fee for a standard 50 minute session is $310.00.
+Individual therapy sessions are 50 minutes duration, and $310.00.
 Couples/joint sessions are 60 minutes, with a fee of $375.00.
 Clients are responsible for payment at the time of the session, unless other arrangements have been made.
 I accept the following forms of payment: PayPal, Venmo, ApplePay (iphone 6 & later–iOS 11.2, and watchOS 4.2 & later), Zelle, HIPAA compliant Healthpoint, direct bank checks, cash, personal checks, and credit cards via Square (credit cards have a 3.5% + .15cent processing fee).
 All transactions are kept confidential and private.
 If you pay with Venmo and wish your transactions with me to remain private, please default your settings to “private.”
 I have a 72 hour cancellation policy.
-Most clients come in 1x weekly, though if circumstances warrant, I see clients 2-3x weekly or bi-monthly, and also do one-time consultations.
+I see most clients at a in 1x weekly cadence, though if circumstances warrant, clients do 2-3x weekly or bi-monthly.
+I also do one-time consultations.
 Due to the pandemic, I’m currently not doing in-person/’in-office’ appts.
 I’m doing teletherapy via Skype, WhatsApp, FaceTime, or telephone.
 I also use two HIPAA compliant platforms: doxy.me and ‘Sessions.’
 Telehealth is available to CA residents only).
 Our initial phone consult is free of charge–this is an opportunity for us to talk at length to get a sense of each other, for you to tell me about yourself and your situation, and ask me questions.
 I will assess whether I can help you.
 If I cannot meet your needs, I will be happy to refer you to a therapist who might be a better fit for you.
 If my fee is a hardship, please let me know–low income should not interfere with people getting help, and though I do not have a sliding scale, I can refer you to credible low-cost counseling centers.

 I do not accept insurance as direct form of payment, do not accept co-pays, and am not a contracted provider for PPO’s or HMO’s.
 Your payment is at the time of the session.
 If you have a PPO, please check with your plan for specifics about your outpatient mental health plan, e.g. annual allowed outpatient psychotherapy sessions, etc. I will supply you with a monthly bill, which you can submit to your insurance for reimbursement.